 Ventilation for the toilets and the buildings is provided by clever and careful design.
 Cowls on the roof sort out the composting chambers and nice architectural details on the front ventilate the rest of the building.

 The building itself is made out of local FSC European larch and Estate grown oak.
-The old pig building hosting the showers and log stove has been adapted and repaired using lime mortar. the cladding in the shower wash down area is made from a recycled plastic. the roof for the building is covered in Onduline roofing (recycled cellulose material treated with bitumen)
+The old pig building hosting the showers and log stove has been adapted and repaired using lime mortar.
+The cladding in the shower wash down area is made from a recycled plastic.
+The roof for the building is covered in Onduline roofing (recycled cellulose material treated with bitumen)

-The business end of the toilets is nice and simple – NatSol composting toilet takes care of one function.
+The business end of the toilets is nice and simple – NatSol composting toilet which takes care of one function.
 Deposits are supplemented with wood shavings.
 The liquid side is separated and then treated via horizontal flow reed bed. ( no energy required – gravity and bacteria does most of the work)

 All in all a nice project built by local contractors.
 Is yours Greener? (…and bears and woods don’t count)

 previous bog blog as this site developed LINK